ultraseedbox/USB-Docs/UltraSeedbox Applications/Plex Media Server/Extra Guides/Repairing Corrupt Plex Database.md

 </p>

 Next we want to go back to filezilla to transfer the repaired database.
-Drag the new repaired database back into the directory on your seedbox (/.config/plex/Library/Application Support/Plex Media Server/Plug-in Support/Databases)
+Drag the new repaired database back into the directory on your seedbox `/.config/plex/Library/Application Support/Plex Media Server/Plug-in Support/Databases`
-*if it asks you to overwrite the one on your seedbox hit yes.*
+*if it asks you to overwrite the one on your seedbox hit ok.*

 <p align="center">
 <img src="https://i.imgur.com/prKYLue.png">